Medical University of Gdańsk: Faculties

 Teaching activities are carried out by nearly one thousand of academic teachers, with over one hundred of them holding the professor position.
 Currently, MUG offers education in nearly all medical professions and classes are also conducted in English.
 This programme is called English Division of the Faculty of Medicine.

 University rankings

-MUG is recognized nationally as one of the top universities in Poland and ranked internationally for clinical medicine by some of the most trusted publications.
+MUG is recognized nationally as one of the top universities in Poland and ranked internationally for clinical medicine by some publications.